 Note that trading without margin still means that you can have negative positions in currencies.
-That may happen if you trade an instrument in a currency that is not available for your account.
+That may happen if you trade an instrument in a currency that is unavailable for your account.
 To avoid interest charges, make sure you timely convert your currencies or enable automatic conversion from your Client’s Area.

 What is concentration rate?

-Concentration Rate indicated when the penalty rate will be applied and the penalty itself.
-Concentration Rate of 50% means that if position value x 50% exceeds total Account Value, that position is then considered Concentrated and the percent of funds blocked for margin will increase from normal leverage rate to Concentration Rate value.
+Concentration Rate is indicated when applying the penalty rate and the penalty itself.
+Concentration Rate of 50% means that if position value x 50% exceeds the total Account Value, that position is then considered Concentrated, and the per cent of funds blocked for margin will increase from the normal leverage rate to the Concentration Rate value.

 Leverage Rate Long is 20%,